 Participants to provide regular and accurate readiness reports via the process being facilitated by AEMO. - Currently occurring however reporting needs to evolve as we progress into other details around contingency and commercial preparations and cut off.
 Feedback will be considered if provided.

 R05 - There remains a possibility that industry testing exposes a previously un-identified procedural issue that could impact efficient market operations post go-live.

-Discussion ensured, resulting in J. Daws Jemena agreeing to organise a three day meeting of attendees to discuss procedures via process, then jurisdiction with the aim of uniformity and keeping in line with B2B Procedures.
-B. Healy suggested B2B Working Group representatives be included.
-Action: J. Daws to organise and notify parties.
-NOTE: AEMO will approach the B2B-WG to facilitate a session.
-This will occur at the B2B-WG on Friday 30 June.
+The meeting discussed the risk of the market not understanding the detailed work practices/operation and only finding these issues during testing which would cause a delay to golive if significant.
+J. Daws recommended that AEMO faciliate a 3 day detailed walkthrough of service order changes and workpractices commencing Monday, 26 June 2017.
+A. Peart and L Gibbs supported this recommendation, with J. Porter recommending that walkthrough cover both the Victorian jurisdiction as well as national.
+B. Healy said he would consider the most appropriate approach with the B2B Working group or the IEC...
+J. Daws offered to host if facilities were limited.

 Actions Assigned:

 AEMO plans to conduct an ‘as built’ procedure consultation throughout July to December 2017 that aims at capturing and incorporating any agreed amendments required to facilitate go-live. - D. Ou noted consultation closes one day prior to go live and it is impractical to make changes 24 hours before.
 He would like the wording altered to seek to provide appropriate timing and any changes be published earlier.
 B. Healy noted they can occur earlier.
 Defects will be found during the testing period, however the B2B reserved the right to publish amendments anytime by 1 Dec.
 The intent of the IEC is that the procedures don’t change apart from editing errors.